A consistent quantum field theory from dimensional reduction: Introduction

 The structure of this article is as follows.
 In Sec.~\ref{sec:motivation}, we motivate the possibility of an energy scale in QFT associated with the space-time integration measure.
 The main results are discussed in Secs.~\ref{sec:quantization} and~\ref{SEC:loops}, in which we perform the canonical quantization and compute one-loop examples within the new theory.
 We also study the running coupling in the $\phi^4$ model and show the absence of renormalons and the good analytic properties of the theory for infinitesimal couplings.
-In Sec.~\ref{Discussion}, we point out remarks, discussions, and possible implications for realistic models.
-We finally summarize our findings in Sec.~\ref{Summary}.
+In Sec.~\ref{Discussion}, we present an outlook and discuss possible implications for realistic models.
 The paper is complemented by two appendices~\ref{SEC:Haag} and~\ref{sub:evasion}, in which we elaborate on the HT and its implications for perturbation theory.
 Finally, we suggest a way of avoiding the no-go imposed by HT.